ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 Use with and without DNSSEC
 ---------------------------

+The "domain validation" model of validation commonly used for certificate issuance cannot ordinarily protect against adversaries who can conduct global man-in-the-middle attacks against a particular domain.
+A global man-in-the-middle attack is an attack which can intercept traffic to or from a given domain, regardless of the origin or destination of that traffic.
+Such an adversary can intercept all validation traffic initiated by a CA and thus appear to have control of the given domain.

-Where a domain chooses to secure its nameservers using DNSSEC, the authenticity of its DNS data can be assured, providing that a given CA makes all DNS resolutions via an appropriate, trusted DNSSEC-validating resolver.
-A domain can use this property to protect itself from the threat posed by a global adversary capable of performing man-in-the-middle attacks, which is not ordinarily mitigated by the "domain validation" model.
+Where a domain is signed using DNSSEC, the authenticity of its DNS data can be assured, providing that a given CA makes all DNS resolutions via a trusted DNSSEC-validating resolver.
+A domain can use this property to protect itself from the threat posed by an adversary capable of performing a global man-in-the-middle attack against that domain.

 In order to facilitate this, a CA validation process must either rely solely on information obtained via DNSSEC, or meaningfully bind the other parts of the